zvineyard/multiple-field_type/README.md

 ## Configuration

+- `handler` - the class string of the options handler
 - `related` - the class string of the related model
 - `title` - the related column to use as the option title
 - `min` - any integer representing the minimum allowed selections
 - `max` - any integer representing the maximum allowed selections

+The handler will default to a class packaged with the field type.
 The title option will default to the model's title column.

 #### Example